This post requires Javascript to display formulas!

 \]

-σ1 and σ2 are factors which give us the lengths of the principal axes of the ellipse. σ1 and σ2 have positive values.
-We therefore demand:
+As we already know, σ1 and σ2 are factors which give us the lengths of the principal axes of the ellipse. σ1 and σ2 have positive values.
+We, therefore, can safely assume:

 \]

-Quadratic forms – Case 1: Centered ellipse, principal axes aligned with ECS-axes
+Quadratic forms – Case 1: Centered ellipse, principal axes aligned with CCS-axes

 We start with a simple case.
-We take a so called axis-parallel ellipse which results from a scaling matrix DE, only.
-I.e., in this case, the rotation matrix is assumed to be just the identity matrix.
+We take a so called axis-parallel ellipse which results from applying only a scaling matrix DE onto our unit circle C. I.e., in this case, the rotation matrix is assumed to be just the identity matrix.
 We can omit it from further calculations:

 \pmb{\operatorname{R}}_{\phi} \:=\: